Jo-Ann Golden Humanitarian Award

 What is the Jo-Ann Golden Humanitarian Award?

-The Jo-Ann Golden Humanitarian Award looks to honor women who, like Jo-Ann, have had a positive and powerful impact on their community, their industry and the environment.
+The Jo-Ann Golden Humanitarian Award, which started in 2020, looks to honor women who, like Jo-Ann, have had a positive and powerful impact on their community, their industry and the environment.

 Southeast Region NAWIC member in good standing (any membership level)